Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical model selection": From finetuning to overfitting

 \section{From finetuning to overfitting}

-In a recent paper \cite{Daley2022Adjudicating}, Daley \emph{et al} claim it is possible to rule out superdeterministic models, because they overfit the statistics of Bell-type experiments.
-Below we will comment on some shortcomings in their argument.
-However, we would like to start by explaining why their recent analysis is nevertheless great progress.
+In a recent paper \cite{Daley2022Adjudicating}, Daley \emph{et al} claim it is possible to show that a class of superdeterministic models are disfavoured against standard quantum mechanics, because they overfit the statistics of Bell-type experiments.
+Below we will comment on their argument.
+However, we would like to start by explaining why their recent analysis is great progress.

 First, by using overfitting and standard definitions for explanatory power, the authors avoid the metaphysical notions of `finetuning' that have stalled progress in the foundations of physics for decades.